 “Yeah..let’s walk around and just see where it takes us”

 OH..please, I know where it’ll take us, but there I was within minutes, walking up the ramp to the boardwalk with everyone.
-There were so many places, so many things to do..the Casino Pier could easily be avoided.
+It was either that or stay home alone.
+Besides, there were so many places, so many things to do that the Casino Pier could easily be avoided.
 We could go to the other pier further down if they feel like going on rides, although the rides were pretty lame on that one – outside of the log flume.

-When we hit the part of the boardwalk near the carousel, next to the Casino Pier…my inner Lisa kept repeating..
+When we hit the part of the boardwalk near the carousel, next to the Casino Pier, I inwardly pleaded with everyone to keep moving.

 “Just keep going..just keep going…don’t even look at the pier..nobody, please”